SystemsApproach/private5g/core.rst

 but the P4 program implementing the UPF is controlled through an interface (known as P4Runtime or P4RT) that is auto-generated from the P4 program being controlled.
-MacDavid's paper describes how this is done in more detail, but in summary, it is necessary to first write a "Model UPF" in P4, use that to program to generate the UPF-specific P4RT interface, and then write a translator that connects PCF to P4RT and P4RT to the underlying physical switches and servers.
-A high-level schematic of this is shown in :numref:`Figure %s <fig-p4-upf>`.
+MacDavid's paper describes how this is done in more detail (and presumes a deep understanding of the P4 toolchain), but in summary, it is necessary to first write a "Model UPF" in P4, use that to program to generate the UPF-specific P4RT interface, and then write a translator that connects PCF to P4RT and P4RT to the underlying physical switches and servers.
+A high-level schematic of this software stack is shown in :numref:`Figure %s
+<fig-p4-upf>`.

 Note that usage counters for generating URRs are implemented in the hardware switches identically to how they appear in the model UPF,